 Rating albums are fun, and a GREAT way to let others know about a good solo piano album.
-Anyone who signs up as a listener can rate an album.
-This rating system is meant for fans and listeners who really enjoy a certain album or want to speak to its creativity.
+Anyone who signs up as a listener or artist can rate an album.
+This rating system is meant for fans, artists, and listeners who really enjoy a certain album or want to speak to its creativity.
 There are a couple important things to remember on our ratings system:

 1) There will be allowed one rating per album, per listener.

 3) Any rating that advertises a service or product will be removed.
 Each rating should be 100% about the album.

 4) If we suspect multiple accounts being used for the same rating, they will be removed.
 We have the right to remove any ratings at anytime per our discretion.

 Artists love to receive ratings, so support and comment on their albums!!